Lucasfrota/lazy_cat_lang/README.md

 ```
 * print

-the show the variables content just print it!
+To show the variables content just print it!

 ```
 print a